IRNAS/KORUZA-router/PCB/koruza_router_PCB/README.md

 # Koruza router layout

 Layout for koruza router is done in [Altium designer][altium_link].
 Also there is [PDF documentation][pdf_docs_link] of the project.
-Free version of the Altium designer viuwer can be downloaded form this [link][altium_download].
+The free version of the Altium designer viewer can be downloaded from this [link][altium_download].

 ### Mandatory:
 * board shape
 * board dimensions
 * board mounting holes
 * GPIO expansion connector position
+* SFP modules must have separate cages
 * components that must be on the front edge of the board:
   * reset button
   * status LEDs